-Regarding the intrinsic properties of ID11, Fig. 1 implies that it is either a luminous giant HII region, such as 30 Doradus in the Large Magellanic Cloud or those found in spiral galaxies like M101, or a low luminosity HII galaxy.
-Given that the deep HST images of ID11 show no indication of an underlying galaxy, we confirm the Vanzella et al. (2016) conclusion that ID11 is a low luminosity HII galaxy at z = 3.117.
+Regarding the intrinsic properties of ID11, Figure 1 implies that it is either a luminous Giant HII region like 30 Doradus in the LMC or those found in spiral galaxies like M101, or a low luminosity HII galaxy.
+Given that the deep HST images of ID11 show no indication of an underlying galaxy, we confirm Vanzella et al. (2016) conclusion that ID11 is a low-luminosity HII galaxy at z=3.117.

-The $L - \sigma$ relation spans more than three orders of magnitude in luminosity, which allows us to observe a significant number of objects at large redshifts without recourse to gravitational telescopes; hence this accounts for the power of the relation as a cosmological probe (Plionis et al. 2011; Terlevich et al. 2015; Chávez et al. 2016).
-But, of course, only the most luminous HII galaxies can be observed at higher redshifts with the current generation of 8-10 m telescopes, so gravitationally amplified objects such as ID11 provide us with the unique chance to verify that at high redshift the correlation holds also for low luminosity and possibly low metallicity HII galaxies.
+The $L-\sigma$ relation spans more than three orders of magnitude in luminosity, which allows us to observe a significant number of objects at large redshifts without recourse to gravitational telescopes, hence the power of the relation as a cosmological probe (Plionis et al. 2011; Terlevich et al. 2015; Chávez et al. 2016).
+But, of course, only the most luminous HII galaxies can be observed at higher redshifts with the current generation of 8-10m telescopes, so gravitationally amplified objects such as ID11 provide us with the unique chance to verify that at high redshift the correlation holds also for low luminosity and possibly low metallicity HII galaxies.

-We used an independent method, which is based on the standard candle provided by the $L - \sigma$ relation that is valid for HII galaxies and giant HII regions, to measure the amplification affecting the star-forming system ID11 by the Abell cluster S0163 as 23 ± 11; this coincides with the value of ~17 obtained by Vanzella et al. (2016) from the strong lensing model of Caminha et al. (2015).
+Using an independent method based on the standard candle provided by the $L-\sigma$ relation valid for HII galaxies and Giant HII regions, we have measured the amplification affecting the star forming system ID11 by the Abell cluster S0163 as 23 $\pm$ 11 coinciding with the value of ~17 obtained by Vanzella et al. (2016) from the strong lensing model of Caminha et al. (2015).

-Our result suggests that we can use giant HII regions in highz lensed galaxies as instruments for studying gravitational lenses and that the combination of the $L - \sigma$ standard candle plus detailed lensing models can provide a practical method to break the mass-sheet degeneracy in the estimates of the total mass of clusters of galaxies.
+Our result suggests that we can use Giant HII regions in high-z lensed galaxies as instruments for studying gravitational lenses and that the combination of the $L-\sigma$ standard candle plus detailed lensing models can provide a practical method to break the mass-sheet degeneracy in the estimates of the total mass of clusters of galaxies.

-High spectral resolution ad hoc observations of $H\alpha$, $H\beta$, and [OIII] to determine the velocity dispersion and low resolution wide aperture spectrophotometry to determine their fluxes and EW, are needed to be able to apply this method to a larger sample of lensed star-forming galaxies, but this is beyond the scope of this Letter.
+High spectral resolution ad-hoc observations of $H\alpha$ , $H\beta$ and [OIII] to determine the velocity dispersion and low resolution, large aperture to determine their fluxes and EW, are needed to be able to apply this method to a larger sample of lensed starforming galaxies, but this is beyond the scope of this Letter.